apollographql/apollo-client/docs/queries.md

 If you want to fetch some data to perform a one-time operation, then `query` is the right way to go.
 If you are using the query result to render some UI, it's advantageous to use `watchQuery`, since that will automatically update whenever any of the following things happen:

-1. A different query updates the data in the store
+1. A different query or mutation updates the data in the store
 2. A mutation performs an optimistic update
 3. Data is re-fetched because of a reactive update